mpelekh/angular2-starter/README.md

 # change directory to repo
 cd angular2-starter

-# install the repo with npm or yarn
+# install the repo with npm
-npm install (yarn)
+npm install
+# or
+yarn

 # start the server
 npm start